 Shoulder Rotator Cuff Repair

-Tear of a rotator cuff tendon of the shoulder is the most common tendon tear in the body.
+A tear of a rotator cuff tendon of the shoulder is the most common tendon tear in the body.
 The function of the rotator cuff tendons is three-fold.
-First the tendons rotate the shoulder.
+First, the tendons rotate the shoulder.
 Second, the rotator cuff helps to stabilize the shoulder, acting like the reins of a horse to hold the head in position.
-Third, and most important, the rotator cuff tendons act to depress (hold the shoulder down), while the deltoid lifts the shoulder up.
+Third, and most importantly, the rotator cuff tendons act to depress (hold the shoulder down), while the deltoid lifts the shoulder up.
 Rotator cuff tendon tear is usually the result of chronic impingement.
 This results from tendon abrasion between the acromion (shoulder cap), and the head of the humerus (ball of the shoulder joint).
 This is similar to kneeling on the knee of your pants until they fray and finally tear through.
 Tears of this kind occur with little or no trauma.
 In the case of shoulder dislocation in the patient over 40years old, despite normal tendon strength, rotator cuff tear may occur because of tendon overload.
 In the younger patient, rotator cuff tear may occur with acute tendon overload as in throwing sports.

 The symptoms of rotator cuff tear are often indistinguishable from rotator cuff tendinitis or impingement syndrome.
 Night-time awakening is common.
-Overhead or reaching at arms length is either painful or impossible.
+Overhead or reaching at arm’s length is either painful or impossible.
 Pain which radiates down the front of the shoulder or into the neck or scapular area is common.
 Neck pain may mimic primary cervical spine problems, and nerve problems of the hand or arm may also be confused or coexist with shoulder pain.
 Large tears of the rotator cuff are demonstrated by obvious weakness and XRAY findings which clearly show no available space for the rotator cuff.
 A special view of the shoulder is highly correlated with impingement and the risk of rotator cuff tear.

 With large rotator cuff tears, and clear weakness and suggestive XRAY findings, no further tests are needed.
-MRI or arthrography are needed only if a question of tear size or location are present.
+MRI or arthrography are needed only if a question of tear size or location is present.
 In many cases, however, these tests are needed to define the presence of a smaller rotator cuff tear, after a trial of conservative management for rotator cuff tendonitis, which includes physical therapy and anti-inflammatory medication.
 MRI is a magnetic scan which uses radio waves to create slice-like pictures which are very accurate at demonstrating rotator cuff tear.
 Arthrography uses Iodine containing contrast material which is injected into the shoulder to demonstrate leakage by plain XRAY.
 These tests are used in different circumstances, but arthrography is less accurate at defining cuff tear, is more invasive, but demonstrates capsular tear more reliably.
 Arthrography should not be used with shellfish allergy or known iodine allergy.
 MRI may be difficult in patients who are claustrophobic, but sedatives may allow the test to be performed.
 In cases with severe symptoms, arthroscopy may be indicated as the most accurate diagnostic test for rotator cuff tear.

 Treatment is dependent on multiple factors.
 These include tear size, functional limitations and pain, patient age, and individual ability to compensate for known rotator cuff tear.
-Physical therapy, which centers on strengthening of the intact rotator cuff tendons and deltoid, and functional upper extremity use, in many cases results in resolution of symptoms in part or in total.
-Anti-inflammatory medications may help to alleviate symptoms, but do not help in restoring functional dynamics of the shoulder.
+Physical therapy, which centers on the strengthening of the intact rotator cuff tendons and deltoid, and functional upper extremity use, in many cases results in resolution of symptoms in part or in total.
+Anti-inflammatory medications may help to alleviate symptoms, but do not help in restoring the functional dynamics of the shoulder.
 If these are not effective in relieving symptoms, diagnostic tests may be the next step in treatment.

 Post Operative Care